 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waning Crescent.
-Today we have 10 hours and 48 minutes of sun.
-The solar transit is at 12:34 pm and the length of time the moon will be visible will be 11 hours and 37 minutes.
+The lunar phase is a Full Moon.
+Today we have 9 hours and 32 minutes of sun.
+The solar transit is at 11:37 am and the length of time the moon will be visible will be 13 hours and 44 minutes.

-The tidal coefficient today is 86, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 88 to end the day with a tidal coefficient of 90.
-The tide heights today are 0.3 ft, 3.3 ft, 0.3 ft and 3.0 ft.
+The tidal coefficient today is 101.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 98 to end the day with a tidal coefficient of 94.
+The tide heights today are -0.3 ft, 3.9 ft, -0.7 ft and 3.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Hadlyme which is of 3.9 ft and a minimum height of -0.7 ft.

 The solunar fishing calendar in Hadlyme tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are: